- 1 What is Eid Al Fitr?

 This celebration for Moroccans is a chance to be together with their families and the first things family members do to each other, neighbors and relatives are hugging each other and wishing a Blessed celebration by saying ” Mabrouk L3id or Mabrouk L3wacher “.
 Then, the answer is ” May Allah Bless you ” which is in the Moroccan dialect ” Allah ybarek Fik “.

 Eid Al Fitr Prayer :

 Muslims accomplish Eid Al Fitr’s prayer early in the morning of the celebration day.
-After wearing their traditional clothes, Moroccans go out to do this special prayer in Mosques or in large open places managed by local authorities.
+After wearing traditional clothes, Moroccans go out for this special prayer in Mosques or in large open places managed by local authorities.